SwingDev/RxSwiftAutoRetry/README.md

 To run the example project, clone the repo, and run `pod install` from the root project directory first.

+## Tests

+To run tests, run `carthage update` from the root project directory first.

 ## Requirements
 * iOS 8.0+
 * macOS 10.9+